bliss143441/timetrex-1/README.txt

 name of the project in the future release.

 This project is under development.
-Some features may not work such as the auto-punch and other features backported from previous versions.
+Some features may not work such as the auto-punch and other features taken from previous versions.

 INSTALLATION INSTRUCTIONS